 Mast Head and Erskine islands: Open from the start of the Queensland Easter school holidays until 14 October.

-Heron and Wilson islands: Both islands have resort accommodation available and are open all year round.
+Heron Island: This island has resort accommodation available and is open all year round.
 See tourism information links for more information.

 Permits and fees

 Camping permits are required and fees must be paid to reserve a place.
 A camping tag with your booking number must be displayed at your campsite.
 It is important you read the Camping in Capricornia Cays information, especially regarding bookings and conditions.

 - Book your camping permits online.